Home Copycat Recipes Cracker Barrel Chicken and Dumplings

 Tips for the Best Dish

-• Do not over-mix the dough, or the dumplings will be way too dense and chewy.
+• Don’t over-mix the dough.
+If you do, the dumplings will be way too dense and chewy.

-• For extra fluffy and pillowy dumplings, let them sit out on the countertop for 30 minutes before cooking.
+• Make the dumplings extra fluffy.
+For especially pillowy dumplings, let them sit out on the countertop for 30 minutes before cooking.

-• Another tip to get fluffier dumplings: use buttermilk instead of milk.
+• Make the dumplings extra fluffy -tip 2.
+Use buttermilk instead of milk.
 Buttermilk is more acidic than regular milk, which means it reacts better with baking soda.

-• Do not over-cook the dumplings, otherwise, they will disintegrate into the soup.
-Do not stir them, either.
+• Don’t over-cook the dumplings.
+If you cook them too long, they’ll disintegrate into the soup.
+Don’t stir them, either.
 Let them cook with the lid on in peace!

-• You don’t want to undercook them either, or they’ll taste like raw flour.
+• Don’t undercook the dumplings.
+Undercooking the dumplings will leave them tasting like raw flour.
 Just because they’re floating, doesn’t mean they’re done.
-The best way to check is through the toothpick method.
-Stick a toothpick into the center of a dumpling.
+The best way to check is by sticking a toothpick into the center of a dumpling.
 If it comes out clean, the dumplings are done.

-• In a rush?
-Instead of making the dumplings from scratch, you can use a biscuit baking mix such as Bisquick.
+• Save time with Bisquick.
+Instead of making the dumplings from scratch, you can use a biscuit baking mix (Bisquick).
 Feel free to choose from its many flavor variants.

 What Is The Difference Between Noodle and Drop Dumplings?

-The dough is the same, but the shape is different.
+The primary difference between these two is their shape.
+The dough you use to make them is the same, but the shape is different.

 Noodle dumplings are formed by shaping the dough into thick, long strands that resemble, well, noodles.